den-materials/php-wordpress/README.md

 **Media** acts as a repository of all media on your site - photos, video, music, etc. Anything stored here can be easily referenced using Wordpress' built-in media tools.
 Clicking the media link will allow you to upload, sort, and categorize all the media on your site.

-**Pages** are what we think of tradtionally when it comes to web pages - you might have one for about, contact, home, etc. The pages link will allow you to create, sort, and categorize your pages.
+**Pages** are what we think of traditionally when it comes to web pages - you might have one for about, contact, home, etc. The pages link will allow you to create, sort, and categorize your pages.

 ### What's the difference between posts and pages?

 A few key differences:

 **Posts** are NOT full pages - they are 'components' that can be inserted into pages - either as a whole, or as a list.
-There is a `single.php` file that acts as a default wrapper for any posts that is visited by itself, and don't allow you to insert custom page-specific HTML.
+There is a `single.php` file that acts as a default wrapper for any post that is visited by itself, and it doesn't allow you to insert custom HTML at the page level.
 As a result, posts are good for recurring content that has a distinct pattern and design to it.
 The list of most recent posts is easy to call into pages dynamically, so that no dev work is needed to update the site.

 **Pages** are essentially blank HTML files that will act as a single HTML page.
 They're good for unique, content-rich pages that might differ visually from one another.
 However, they take a bit more skill to update and assign to the menu.